-*At the video level, you’ll see reports for watch time from subscribers, top geographies, top subtitle/CC languages, and age and gender.
+Note: At the video level, you can find reports for watch time from subscribers, top geographies, top subtitle/CC languages, and age and gender.

-- Transaction revenue: Estimated net revenue from transactions, such as paid content and Super Chat.
+- Fan funding: Estimated net revenue from fan funding products, like channel memberships, Super Thanks, and Super Chat.
 The estimate includes deducted partner charged refunds for the selected date range and area.

 Research (channel level)

-In this tab you’ll also see reports for:
+In this tab, you also get reports for:

 - Searches across YouTube: The top search topics you explored and volume made by your audience and viewers across YouTube over the last 28 days.